 Endoscopy and colonoscopy are vital noninvasive procedures in gastroenterology (a speciality concerned with the digestive system and its diseases).
 They help diagnose and treat various digestive tract ailments.
 Although the two methods are very similar, they are different in their use and treatment.

 In fact, research shows that colonoscopies are a type of endoscopy.
-The two terms are most often interchangeable.
-Knowing the difference between these two digestive tract procedures is essential as two have different clinical applications unique to two specific body parts.
-In this blog, let's explore the differences between endoscopy and colonoscopy and their benefits.
+The two terms are often used interchangeably, but understanding the difference between endoscopy and colonoscopy is important, as each serves distinct clinical purposes.
+Knowing the endoscopy and colonoscopy difference helps when choosing the right procedure for specific digestive concerns.
+In this blog, we’ll explore the differences between endoscopy versus colonoscopy and their benefits.

 What Is An Endoscopy Procedure?